-Organizations’ ability – in inability – to detect cyber attacks has tangible effects on its productivity and profitability.
+Organizations’ ability – in inability – to detect cyber attacks has tangible effects on their productivity and profitability.

-Various reports have noted a correlation between the time it takes to spot an intrusion and the cost of recovery.
+Various reports have noted a correlation between the time it takes to spot an intrusion and the recovery cost.

-An IBM study estimated that organizations that contained a breach in under 30 days saved more than $1 million compared to those who take longer.
+An IBM study estimated that organizations that contained a breach in under 30 days saved more than $1 million compared to those that took longer.